akennel/gatsby-blog/src/pages/flow-tip-update-sharepoint-field/index.md

 date: "2020-02-24"
 ---

-## A handy tip for using MS Flow and SharePoint when you don't want to hard-code the site's URL, but need to update a field value.
+## A handy tip for using MS Flow and SharePoint when you don't want to hard-code the site's URL, but need to update a field value

 <!-- end -->